misiektoja/spotify_monitor/docs/configuration.md

 By default, Friend Activity looks for `.env` while an explicit scrobble health run looks for `.env.scrobble_health`.
 The search starts in the current directory then continues in each parent directory.

 On macOS, Linux and Unix, send `SIGHUP` to reload saved credentials without restarting.
-See [Reloading secrets and backup contents](#reloading-secrets-and-backup-contents) for precedence and recovery behavior.

 Browser import does not use the parent-directory search when choosing where to write.
 Without `--env-file`, it writes to `.env` in the current directory.